 Precautions must be exercised to prevent gas flashing, which can cause catastrophic failures and/or high readings.

 Can meters be used with piston-type pumps?

 The turbine meter works well in this application compared to other measurement devices.
 However, due to the constant pulsation of the fluid, the meter may be the best choice because of its design.

-Depending on the back-pressure and the proximity of the installed meter to the pump, the snap rings can wear, and loss of one vane and the rotor can occur.
+Depending on the back pressure and the proximity of the installed meter to the pump, the snap rings can wear, and the loss of one vane and the rotor can occur.
 If the turbine meter is some distance away from the triplex pump, the standard meter will most likely give adequate performance.

 The calibration factor is the number of pulses per gallon a meter will produce.
 Every meter is individually calibrated by flowing a known volume of water through the meter at five different flow rates – one at the maximum rate, one at the minimum rate, and three at rates equidistantly spaced between.
 This calibration factor is put on a plastic tag and attached to the conduit pickup adapter of a meter.

 Since kits are also calibrated individually and come with their own calibration factor, if the original kit has been changed and the new calibration factor tag is lost, the only way to get the actual factor is to send the meter to the vendor for re-calibration or a third party proving facility.
 Sometimes a nominal factor will be close enough for the application.